MrtnMndt/meta-learning-CODEBRIM/README.md

 Please note that the dataset is licensed for non-commercial and educational use only as specified by the license file attached with the dataset at above link.

 ## Code for the paper
-We are currently working very hard to open-source the code for our paper.
-We expect to upload it very soon.
-Stay tuned!
+We have decided to move the code for our paper to our group's GitHub organization.
+It can be found at the following link: https://github.com/ccc-frankfurt/meta-learning-CODEBRIM

-The open-source code will include: PyTorch and TensorFlow dataloaders, PyTorch code to train literature CNN baselines on our dataset, PyTorch code for MetaQNN and TensorFlow code for ENAS for our task.